 Jenny exhibits her work mainly in the United Kingdom.
 See the exhibition history via the Exhibitions tab.

-Jenny Meehan is a member of Kingston Artists' Open Studios, Guildford Arts, Kingston Arts, and St Paul's Church of England Church in Hook, Surrey.
-She is interested in spiritual formation generally, and how visual art contributes to emotional and psychological wellbeing.
-Areas of study at the moment are the art of spiritual direction, (spiritual mentoring/prayer life guidance) and the contemplative way of life.
+Jenny Meehan is a member of Kingston Artists' Open Studios, Guildford Arts, Kingston Arts, and the Church of England.
+She is interested in spiritual formation, psychoanalysis, trauma recovery, and contemplative practices.
 Jenny's artworking is bound up in Christ centred spirituality which informs her everyday life.

 KAOS OPEN STUDIOS 9th/10th and 16th/17th June 2018

 Put the date in your diary and come and meet me, among others!